 Algeria has 3 telecom providers: Djezzy, Mobilis, and Ooredoo Algeria.
 All operators have 2G, 3G, and 4G/LTE networks throughout the country.
 Djezzy is the largest operator, followed by Mobilis.
 Both operators operate solely in Algeria, whereas Ooredoo is known in multiple countries in Africa, the Middle East, and Asia.

-What SIM card should you buy when visiting Algeria?
 If you want to buy a SIM card in Algeria, I would recommend going with Djezzy because they have the best coverage throughout Algeria.
 If you want a lot of data, then Ooredoo should be considered.

 Like most countries in Africa, you need to show your passport when buying a SIM card.
 Additionally, a copy of your Algerian address has to be given to the operator too.
 This can be the address of your ho(s)tel or Airbnb.